Wisconsin Categorical Aid Programs

 Aid program for districts passing a referendum to address the additional bonding attributable to increased classroom space needs resulting from participation in the SAGE program.

-Aid provided to school districts meeting the following criteria: (a) school district membership in the prior year of less than 745 pupils; and (b) population density of less than 10 pupils per square mile of the district's area.
+Aid provided to school districts whose membership in the prior year was less than 745 pupils and whose density was less than 10 pupils per square mile.

 Aid program that reimburses the cost of educating children who live in properties for which there is no parental property tax base support.

-Paid to school districts satisfying the following criteria: (a) the school district had an enrollment of fewer than 500 pupils in the previous school year; (b) the school district is at least 200 square miles in area; and (c) at least 80% of the real property in the school district is exempt from property taxation, taxed as forest croplands, owned or held in trust by a federally recognized American Indian tribe, or owned by the federal government.
+Paid to school districts that had an enrollment of fewer than 500 pupils in the previous school year, is at least 200 square miles in area and at least 80% of the real property in the school district is exempt from property taxation, taxed as forest croplands, owned or held in trust by a federally recognized American Indian tribe or owned by the federal government.

-Aid paid to school districts reimbursing 75% of the cost of transporting pupils to and from an island over ice.
+Aid paid to school districts reimbursing 75 percent of the cost of transporting pupils to and from an island over ice.